bsnes-emu/bsnes/README.md

         whether the Super Famicom is in
         lo-res (256px) or hi-res (512px)
         mode.
+      - "Aspect Correction"
+        (in both Windowed Mode and Fullscreen Mode) stretches the image to match the aspect ratio produced by the original console hardware,
+        but can cause a "ripple" effect,
+        due to rounding errors.
+      - "Resize Window to Viewport"
+        (under "Windowed mode")
+        causes higan to resize its window
+        to fit snugly around the emulated console's video whenever it changes size:
+        because a game was loaded for a different console with a different display size or aspect ratio, because the "Overscan Mask" controls were adjusted, because the game switched to a different video mode, because the user pressed the "Rotate Display" hotkey, etc.
+        When this option is disabled,
+        the higan window stays at a fixed size, large enough to contain the video for any supported console, padded with black borders for all smaller video modes.
+      - "Resize Viewport to Window"
+        (under "Fullscreen mode")
+        causes higan to stretch the emulated console's video output to touch the edges of the screen.
+        Since most screens are not an exact multiple of the size of all emulated consoles, this may cause a "ripple" effect,
+        due to rounding errors.
+        When this option is disabled,
+        higan stretches the emulated console's video output to the largest exact multiple
+        of the emulated console's video output
+        that is smaller than or equal to the screen size.
   - **Audio**: This tab contains options that affect how higan reproduces the emulated console's audio output.